Renovation loans are handy but hard to find

 The options are limited for people looking to buy a fixer-upper.
 Most lenders won't approve a loan for an amount more than what a property is worth.
 And since a new buyer has yet to put equity into the home, they're not eligible for a home equity loan or home equity line of credit (HELOC).

-However, there are a handful of entities that offer renovation loans for a wide range of needs.
-Most large lenders offer these loans, as do many community and regionals lenders.
-They’re particularly useful if you’re purchasing a short-sale or foreclosure home, since traditional lenders may require the upgrades prior to closing.
+However, there are a handful of entities — national, regional and community lenders — that offer renovation loans for a wide range of needs.
+These loans are particularly useful if you’re purchasing a short-sale or foreclosure home, since traditional lenders may require the upgrades prior to closing.

 FHA and Fannie Mae loans